Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Abstract

 \section{Abstract}

-Time-of-Use (TOU) electricity pricing provides a new opportunity for industrial user to reduce their power costs and improve the efficiency of power energy.
-Although many methods for Economic Load Dispatch (ELD) under TOU pricing in continuous process industry have been proposed, there is difficulty in batch-type process industry because of that the power load units are not fixed but closely related with production planning and scheduling.
-In this paper, for hot rolling, a typical batch-type and energy intensive process in steel industry, a multi-objective production scheduling optimization model for ELD is proposed under TOU pricing, in which the objective is to minimize the power costs on the premise of ensuring the product quality.
-A NSGA-II based production scheduling algorithm is proposed to generate Pareto-optimal solutions, and then the TOPSIS based multi-criteria decision-making is performed to recommend an optimal solution to facilitate filed operation.
-Experimental results on practical production data show that the proposed method cut down the power costs by creating load units corresponding to electricity price and shifting loads to avoid on-peak time periods. \keywords{Hot rolling scheduling \and Batch scheduling \and Time-of-use pricing \and Multi-objective optimization}
+Time-of-Use (TOU) electricity pricing provides an opportunity for industrial users to cut electricity costs.
+Although many methods for Economic Load Dispatch (ELD) under TOU pricing in continuous industrial processing have been proposed, there are still difficulties in batch-type processing since power load units are not directly adjustable and nonlinearly depend on production planning and scheduling.
+In this paper, for hot rolling, a typical batch-type and energy intensive process in steel industry, a production scheduling optimization model for ELD is proposed under TOU pricing, in which the objective is to minimize electricity costs while considering penalties caused by jumps between adjacent slabs.
+A NSGA-II based multi-objective production scheduling algorithm is developed to obtain Pareto-optimal solutions, and then TOPSIS based multi-criteria decision-making is performed to recommend an optimal solution to facilitate filed operation.
+Experimental results and analyses show that the proposed method cuts electricity costs in production, especially in case of allowance for penalty score increase in a certain range.
+Further analyses show that the proposed method has effect on peak load regulation of power grid. \keywords{Production scheduling \and Batch scheduling \and Time-of-use pricing \and Multi-objective optimization}